 - A description from your baby’s perspective of the world and how to understand the changes they’re experiencing

 - Fun games and gentle activities you can do with your child

-What were some books that you read during your pregnancy — or even after baby–that you found helpful?
+What books did you read during your pregnancy — or after baby — to prepare for parenthood that you found helpful?
 What would you add to this list?